 Be wary of sweat patches and pick the right outfit material to brace the summer heat without compromising on your appearance.

 Wear the right shoes

 It is best to wear formal leather shoes for an interview.
-Ladies should refrain from wearing too high heels and men must avoid wearing crocs or sneakers to the interview.
+Refrain from wearing too-high heels and avoid wearing crocs or sneakers to the interview.

 Men should also ensure that their shoes match their socks and wear socks long enough to hide their feet as they sit.